-You can use an Advance Decision to set out specific circumstances in which you would not want a particular treatment to be given, or when a treatment should be stopped.
+You can use an Advance Decision to Refuse Treatment to set out specific circumstances in which you would not want a particular treatment to be given, or when a treatment should be stopped.
 This can include refusing treatments that could potentially be used to keep you alive.
-For example, you might to decide to refuse ventilation if you cannot breathe by yourself or to refuse antibiotics for life-threatening infection.
+For example, you might to decide to refuse ventilation if you cannot breathe by yourself or to refuse antibiotics for a life-threatening infection.

-An Advance Decision can’t include a request to have your life ended.
+An ADRT can’t include a request to have your life ended.
 If you are thinking about whether there may be some treatments that you would want to refuse in the future, it is worth talking it through with your health professional, who can help you understand what might happen and your different options.
 You may also want to talk about it with people who are important to you, and make them aware of any decisions you make.

-If you have put a Lasting Power of Attorney in place to make decisions about your healthcare if you are unable to, you should let them know if you create an Advance Decision to refuse treatment, so they can ensure that your wishes are followed.
+If you have put a Lasting Power of Attorney in place to make decisions about your healthcare if you are unable to, you should let them know if you create an Advance Decision to Refuse Treatment, so they can ensure that your wishes are followed.